kevgleeson78/Gesture-Based-UI-Project/README.md

             }
 ```
-The game over value is set to true when the game has finished and used for the player to play agian or quit the game with yes/ no gestures.
+The game over value is set to true when the game has finished and used for the player to play again or quit the game with yes/ no gestures.
- If a yes gesture is dectected within this statement the playAgain method is called from the game controller script and a new game starts.
+ If a yes gesture is detected within this statement the playAgain method is called from the game controller script and a new game starts.

  ```C#
    // If its game over